HyperONE27/EvoLadderBot/docs/DATA_ACCESS_SERVICE_IMPLEMENTATION_SUMMARY.md

 # DataAccessService Implementation Summary

-## 🎉 Status: **Phase 1 & 2 Complete**
+## 📝 Status: **Phase 1, 2, & 5 Complete!
+System Fully Migrated.**

-The DataAccessService has been successfully implemented and integrated into the bot startup sequence!
+The DataAccessService has been successfully implemented, integrated, and all legacy database access has been migrated!

 ---